BVCA Diversity in Private Equity & Venture Capital Series

-The BVCA is carrying out and publishing research on diversity that is specific to our industry.
+In a drive for industry transparency, in March 2021 the BVCA and Level 20 have produced a new survey report looking at gender and, for the first time, ethnicity representation across private equity and venture capital.
+The report reveals some positive progress on gender diversity but indicates further improvements must still be made.
 In 2019 the BVCA and Level 20 worked together to identify female representation in Limited Partner organisations.
 In 2018 the BVCA and Level 20 published the first report on the number of women in the private equity industry.
 That followed the 2017 report with Diversity VC on the number of women in venture capital.

 Our research provides a robust and valuable data set that highlights the lack of gender diversity in senior investment roles.
 The pipeline, however, is promising and we will continue to work with the industry to improve on these results over the coming years.